 Making the decision to go one way or the other isn't final and permanent.
 Whether you or for DIN or Yoke there are adaptors and converters that will make your regulator compatible with the other fitting type.

-For Yoke regulators the temporary conversion is much more subtle with just a insert screwed into the 232 bar cylinder valve to provide you with a surface o-ring to seal against.
-The only issue is remembering to remove your insert from the valve once you have finished with it otherwise you'll be regularly buying more.
+For Yoke regulators the temporary conversion is much more subtle with just an insert screwed into the 232 bar cylinder valve to provide you with a surface o-ring to seal against.
+The only issue is remembering to remove your insert from the valve once you have finished with it, otherwise you'll be regularly buying more.

 At the end of the day it will come down to personal choice and what is best for you and your diving.
 There are no price differences between yoke and DIN and adaptors are available for both.
 If you think you might move into technical diving, you can opt for a bit of future proofing and go for DIN.